grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 > [!WARNING]
 > Review the [General Safety Precautions](surface-repair-safety-guidelines.md#general-safety-precautions) and [Battery Safety](surface-repair-safety-guidelines.md#battery-safety) guidelines in their entirety before proceeding with any repair steps.

 > [!IMPORTANT]
 > Read this Guide in its entirety before starting any repairs.
 If at any point you're unsure or uncomfortable about performing the repairs, as detailed in this Guide, **DO NOT** proceed.
-Contact Microsoft for additional support options.
+Contact Microsoft for more support options.

 > [!WARNING]
 > Failure to follow the instructions in this Guide, use of non-Microsoft (non-genuine), incompatible, or modified replacement parts, and/or failure to use proper tools could result in serious injury, death, and/or damage to the product or other property.

 ## Calibration and Authentication

-Specific components require additional software calibration or authentication after completing the installation of the component before the part will function to full capability.
-The specific steps will be called out in the pertinent repair workflows.
+Specific components require additional software calibration or authentication after completing the installation of the component before the part functions to full capability.
+The specific steps are called out in the pertinent repair workflows.

 ### Impacted Parts

 - **AB Cover Display (TDM) –**
-    - Pre-installation – requires a pre-installation repair workflow, completed in SDT, to put the device into repair setup mode.Post-installation – requires a post-installation workflow, completed in SDT, to calibrate and validate the display to the correct settings.
+    - Pre-installation – requires a pre-installation repair workflow, completed in SDT, to put the device into repair setup mode.
+Post-installation – requires a post-installation workflow, completed in SDT, to calibrate and validate the display to the correct settings.
 - **Trackpad –**
     - Pre-installation – requires a pre-installation repair workflow, completed in SDT, to put the device into repair setup mode.
     - Post-installation – requires a post-installation workflow, completed in SDT, to validate the touchpad to the correct keyset language settings.